we-make-websites/wmw-coding-guidelines/css/README.md

 > **🗒 Note:** Local variables are only available in the declaration they are defined in.

 ## Spacing

-* CSS selectors should describe hierarchy, not the look as the look can change

 * [Indenting](#indenting)
 * [Whitespace](#whitespace)